 "You shall not take the name of the Lord your God in vain, for the Lord will not leave him unpunished who takes His name in vain," (Exodus 20:7).

-To take the Lord's name in vain means to use it in a manner that is not reverent.
-The phrase "the Lord's name" includes words such as "God," "Lord," "Jesus," and "Christ."
+As you can see, God tells us something not to do.
+He wants us to not use God's name in vain.
+What does it mean to not take God's name in vain?
+"In vain" it means to lack the proper respect and substance belongs in a statement and or intention or God's name is invoked.
+In other words, to take the Lord's name in vain means to use it in a manner that is not reverent.
+The phrase, "the Lord's name," includes words such as "God," "Lord," "Jesus," and "Christ."
 These words are never to be used in any form of exclamation, swearing, or disrespect such as "Oh my ***."
 They are always and only supposed to be used in a manner that glorifies God.